fuwilliam/battle-rap/README.md

 ## Ideas for the future

 - Play song snippet when hovering on artist picture
-- Create a bracket mode (March Madness style) to force user into "harder" choices and crown a champion
+- Create a bracket mode (March Madness style) to force user into "tougher" choices and ultimately crown a champion
-- Login to see your personal ranking
 - Elo rating or MaxDiff to rank artists
 - Popularity filter to narrow down matchup possibilities for user